 What does chow chow taste like?

 There is a delightful combination of tangy, tart, sweet, and spicy flavors here.
-The texture is similar to sauerkraut, and there is the same distinct cabbage taste in chow chow.
+The texture is similar to sauerkraut, and there is the same distinct cabbage taste.
 But where sauerkraut leans almost entirely to tangy/sour, this veggie relish has a sweet taste from the brown sugar – plus a nice kick of red pepper heat.

 Is chow chow the same as relish?

 “Relish” refers to any pickled chopped veggies.
-So yes, Southern chow chow is a type of relish.
+So yes, this is a type of relish.

 Glass jar of southern chow chow.
 The lid is off and to the right side, a metal spoon is in the jar showing a scoop to camera.